 Glaciochemistry and Paleoclimate Laboratory (Wake, Dibb; Morse Hall)

 Monopulse radar sounder, ice coring equipment with specialized adaptations for glaciochemical studies, temperature probes for shallow boreholes, four cold rooms which accommodate sample storage, glaciochemical sample preparation and physical study areas, five dionex(tm) ion chromatographs with autosamplers and computerized data management in a dedicated laboratory, down-hole gamma-spectrometer, Canberra(tm) Alpha, Beta and Gamma counting systems in a dedicated laboratory, Elzone(tm) Model 280 electronic particle counter in a dedicated laboratory, atmospheric sampling equipment (hi-volume aerosol samplers, remote aerosol sampling systems and gas phase samplers), class 100 clean labs for sample processing and analysis, specialized firn and ice sub-sampling equipment, dedicated sedimentology wet laboratory, dedicated micropaleontology laboratory.

 This lab includes instrumentation associated with making fundamental hydrological measurements including electronic current meters, wading rods, optical levels, laser level, suspended sediment sampler, boat, electronic theodolite/EDM (total station), air permeameter, and staff gauges.

 Ocean Processes Laboratory (OPAL; Pringle; Morse Hall)

 OPAL houses various instrumentation useful for marine sciences including CTDs and a nutrient analyzer.
-Other resources are available to the Marine Program (see facilities search page).
+Other resources are available to the Marine Program (see facilities page).

 Center for Coastal and Ocean Mapping (CCOM; Mayer; Chase Hall)